haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Alga (Algebra.Graph) was the fastest 4 times
- * Fgl (Data.Graph.Inductive.Tree) was the fastest 1 times
+ * Containers was the fastest 6 times

-ABSTRACT:

- * Alga (Algebra.Graph) was 3.40 times faster than Hash-Graph (Data.HashGraph.Strict)
- * Fgl (Data.Graph.Inductive.Tree) was 2.95 times faster than Hash-Graph (Data.HashGraph.Strict)
- * Fgl (Data.Graph.Inductive.PatriciaTree) was 1.84 times faster than Hash-Graph (Data.HashGraph.Strict)
+There was 2 ex-aequo

-## remove a vertex
+## hasEdge

+Descritpion: Test if the given edge is in the graph (with arguments both in the graph and not in the graph (where applicable))

 ### Mesh
 <TABLE>
    <TR>
       <TH>